-The Academy boasts a vast array of electronic radiology teaching tools with over 25 high specification PACS (picture archiving and communication system) machines, six advanced applications C. T. workstations and eight high specification Apple Macintosh PCs (the OSIRIX® software is the preferred option for the new Royal College of Radiology electronic exam).
-There is an IT suite with 15 fully networked PCs.
+The Academy boasts a vast array of electronic Radiology teaching tools with over 20 high specification PACS (picture archiving and communication system) machines, six advanced applications C. T. workstations and eight high specification Apple Macintosh PCs (the OSIRIX® software is the preferred option for the new Royal College of Radiology electronic exam).
+There is an IT suite with 14 fully networked PCs.

 The time within the Academy is spent in small group teaching, self-directed learning and structured supported reporting.
 Within the first three years half of the trainee’s time is in the Academy environment, the other half is in one of the supporting clinical departments within the Peninsula region.
 All of the teaching that could be delivered within the Academy has been moved from the clinical departments, this allows concentrated hands on clinical experience in the clinical attachments.
 Emphasis is placed on the practical skills and clinical-radiological meetings.

-By utilising the wide range of learning resources and simulator technology (the Academy has numerous ultrasound phantoms and a state-of-the-art vascular simulator model) the trainee can acquire the knowledge and preparatory hands on skills to make the most of their clinical attachment in an environment designed to learn.
+By utilising the wide range of learning resources and simulator technology (the Academy has a two state-of-the-art Ultrasound Simulators and a Vascular simulator model) the trainee can acquire the knowledge and preparatory hands on skills to make the most of their clinical attachment in an environment designed to learn.

 There is a fully functional ultrasound room where selected patients are brought for teaching in calm and controlled surroundings.
 These ultrasound lists are run by the trainees with full support from specialist ultrasound trained consultants.